AAbcde/from-junior-to-senior/README.md

 As I am studying for a degree in geophysics, this study plan includes enough math, physics and chemistry, and no web development, mobile development, UI design, SEO, marketing etc. If you don't like that — you can fork the repo and make your own plan.

 Programming exercises are written in C, C++, Haskell, Python and JavaScript.
+Some may be written in Assembly, Prolog, SQL.
 Math, physical and chemical exercises are written in LaTeX.

 ## Table of contents